 Once you’ve done this, you will want to find counsel that can assist with the ongoing legal processes being the subject of a civil lawsuit entails.

-The best course of action to take whenever you find yourself in a legal situation is speaking with a qualified, experienced attorney.
-Having someone on your side to represent you can make the difference between a case dismissal or an added financial burden.
+The best course of action to take whenever you find yourself in a legal situation is to speak with a qualified, experienced attorney.
+Having someone on your side to represent you can make the difference between a case dismissal and an added financial burden.

 How Long After An Accident Can Someone Sue?